AlecRust/wp-tut-updater-action/README.md

 plugin or theme if it's out of date.

 Run it based on a cron or manually via the Actions tab.
-Have the action create a pull request for you to review and merge, or allow it to commit directly to your default branch.
+Have the action create a pull request, or allow it to commit directly to your default branch.

 Never forget to update the "Tested up to" version of your WordPress plugin or theme again!